nogibjj/MiniProject2_LinHui_Falll2023/README.md

+This repo runs a main function of Pandas descriptive stats, with numpy version 1.25.1, and pandas version 2.1.0.

-1. First thing to do on launch is to open a new shell and verify virtualenv is sourced.
+First thing to do on launch is to open a new shell and verify virtualenv is sourced.

 Things included are: